puppup420247-org/EdgeEnterprise/edgeenterprise/browser-policies/zh-CN/microsoft-edge-policies.md

   >支持的版本: Windows 和 Mac 上版本 77 或更高版本的 Microsoft Edge

   #### 描述
+  Configure the list of Microsoft Defender SmartScreen trusted domains.
+This means:
+Microsoft Defender SmartScreen won't check for potentially malicious resources like phishing software and other malware if the source URLs match these domains.
-  配置 Microsoft Defender SmartScreen 信任的域列表。这意味着:
+The Microsoft Defender SmartScreen download protection service won't check downloads hosted on these domains.

-如果源 URL 与这些域匹配，Microsoft Defender SmartScreen 不会检查可能的恶意资源，例如钓鱼软件和其他恶意软件。
-Microsoft Defender SmartScreen 下载保护服务不会检查在这些域上托管的下载。
+If you enable this policy, Microsoft Defender SmartScreen trusts these domains.

-如果启用此策略，Microsoft Defender SmartScreen 将信任这些域。 如果禁用或未设置此策略，默认的 Microsoft Defender SmartScreen 保护将适用于所有资源。 此策略仅在加入 Microsoft Active Directory 域的 Windows 实例上或注册设备管理的 Windows 10 专业版或企业版实例上可用。 另请注意，如果你的组织已启用 Microsoft Defender 高级威胁防护，则此策略不适用。你必须改为在 Microsoft Defender 安全中心中配置允许和阻止名单。
+If you disable or don't set this policy, default Microsoft Defender SmartScreen protection is applied to all resources.

+This policy is available only on Windows instances that are joined to a Microsoft Active Directory domain; or on Windows 10 Pro or Enterprise instances that are enrolled for device management.
+Also note that this policy does not apply if your organization has enabled Microsoft Defender Advanced Threat Protection.
+You must configure your allow and block lists in Microsoft Defender Security Center instead.

   #### 支持的功能:
   - 可以为必填字段: 是